 My picket fence is covered in 'New Dawn,' 'Darcy Bussell,' 'Teasing Georgia,' and this year's addition, 'Wollerton Old Hall.
-All but the 'New Dawn' are David Austin English roses.
+All are David Austin roses, but the 'New Dawn.
 The 'New Dawn' is a classic climbing rose.
 They are spectacular, as is the salvia, Siberian iris, Itoh peony 'Bartzilla' (Heavens! that name), veronica and gaura.
 So guess what that means?
 My first June chore is deadheading.

 June is the month of deadheading spring's flowers.
 All those harbingers of sunny days, like roses, peonies, irises and spring blooming bulbs need a haircut.
 (Don't completely cut back bulb foliage until it has completely turned yellow.)
 Gaura, both the 'Siskiyou Pink' and 'Whirlilng Butterfiles' re-bloom in late summer if sheared back in mid-June.
 The second bloom is every bit as showy as the first.
 Many perennials, like 'Walker's Low' catmint or 'Sweet Kate' spiderwort, will re-bloom, holding color through the season if cut back hard after the initial bloom.
 Shearing is cutting the plant back to the plant size prior to bloom.
 Foxgloves will continue to bloom into June and July if deadheaded, as well as roses and spirea.

 June is also the time for deadheading and pruning spring flowering shrubs like rhododendrons, mountain laurels, lilacs and azaleas.
 Wait until after July 4th and you risk the blooms for next season as these set their buds on old wood (this year's growth).
 If the shrubs don't need pruning, just deadhead for a cleaner shrub.